Uniswap/flashblocks_number_contract/README.md

 1. **Builder Limitations**

-   - Strict per-block monotonic ordering enforced
+   - Strict monotonic flashblock number ordering enforced
    - updates to the onchain flashblock number must occur at the beginning of each flashblock

 2. **Invariants**

-   - Flashblock number must reset to 0 on new L2 blocks
+   - Flashblock never decreases (except from reorgs)
    - Only allowlisted builders can call `incrementFlashblockNumber()`
-   - Calls must occur exactly once per flashblock in ascending order
+   - Calls must occur exactly once per flashblock

 3. **Security Considerations**
    - No external calls during state updates to prevent reentrancy